mitica/html-explorer/readme.md

   + `validator` (Function) [*noop*] - Validates page after exploring info, throw an error if invalid;
   + `html` (Boolean|String) [false] - Return HTML text or not.
 If is string it will be used as remote HTML body;

-- `images` - images explorer orptions:
+- `images` - images explorer options:
   + `limit` (Number) [5] - maximum number of images to return;
   + `filter` (Object):
     - `minHeight` (Number) [200] - minimum image height;